arjun-krishnan/Laser-modulation/README.md

 - Alternatively, define a lattice using a user-defined field file (.txt).
 The file should have two columns: the first column indicates the z position in millimeters, and the second column indicates the vertical magnetic field in Tesla, separated by a tab.

-- For the special Modulator-Chicane-Modulator-Chicane-Radiator configuration used in the **SPEED project** at *DELTA, TU Dortmund*, use the **SPEED_Lattice** object.
+- For the special Modulator-Chicane-Modulator-Chicane-Radiator configuration used in the **EEHG** project named **SPEED** at *DELTA, TU Dortmund*, use the **SPEED_Lattice** object.
 This object also requires the LTT file as input, along with additional parameters.